LumenYoung/LumenYoung/README.md

 ## Blogging

 You can visit my blog at: https://www.lumeny.io.

-I also post my blogs on [xlog](https://xlog.app/), it is a blockchain based, open source blogging system.
+I blog in both Chinese and English (Whichever I feel like).

+The same blog post is also available on [xlog](https://xlog.app/), it offers AI generated translation of my blog posts written in Chinese.

 ## Contact